Skip to main content

 The central challenge lies in overcoming the profound adaptive homeostasis the system develops in response to supraphysiological levels of exogenous hormones.
 This adaptation involves not just the suppression of signaling molecules but also alterations in receptor density and downstream intracellular signaling pathways.

-Clomiphene citrate, for instance, functions as an antagonist at the level of the hypothalamus.
+Clomiphene citrate, for instance, functions as an estrogen receptor antagonist at the level of the hypothalamus.
 By competitively inhibiting estradiol binding, it effectively removes the primary brake on the GnRH pulse generator.
 This initiates a renewed, high-frequency pattern of GnRH release, which is the essential upstream prerequisite for pituitary activation.

 The differential effects of clomiphene’s isomers, enclomiphene (a pure antagonist) and zuclomiphene (a weak agonist with a long half-life), add another layer of complexity that must be managed for optimal outcomes.